mingyyy/Air_Quality_Beijing/README.md

 ### Overview

+#### Pipeline

+#### Technology

+Python, Spark, Redshift, Airflow

 ### Extraction

 Most of the efforts are dedicated to sourcing data from various public open data projects.
+#### Source 1. meteostat API
-1. From the meteostat API, we could have the historical hourly/daily/weekly weather records based on synoptical observations and METAR data.
+From the meteostat API, we could have the historical hourly/daily/weekly weather records based on synoptical observations and METAR data.
 Note: gaps in the time series are filled with statistically optimised MOSMIX model data.

 Given station id, start date, end date, time zone and time format, we get the following data points: